EliDll/cpsFanucAPI/README.md

-# cpsFanucAPI
+# csp-fanuc-api

-WIP Repository for CPS API in Fanuc KAREL
+Repository for CPS interaction API in Fanuc KAREL